American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 | Saks | $100 | 0.1 (rare use) | $10 |

-For this profile, realistic credit value is approximately $739 out of $1,429 nominal, or 52 percent utilisation.
-The 50-60 percent range matches aggregator-published surveys of actual Platinum cardholder behaviour.
-Cardholders who match every credit naturally can run higher (75-90 percent); cardholders who match few credits run lower (25-40 percent).
+For this profile, realistic credit value is approximately $1,232 out of $2,884 in recurring nominal credits, or 43 percent utilisation (the one-time Oura and periodic Global Entry credits are excluded).
+The 45-55 percent range matches aggregator-published surveys of actual Platinum cardholder behaviour, and the expanded niche-heavy stack tends to pull median utilisation lower than the old one.
+Cardholders who match every credit naturally can run higher (70-85 percent); cardholders who match few credits run lower (25-35 percent).

 G.4Effective fee under three scenarios